 There are certain situations for which NIFA may grant an exception: (1) If your client lost their previous home by divorce and received no sale proceeds, (2) If your client lost their previous home by natural disaster, or (3) If your client lost their previous home by forced job relocation.

 All NIFA programs have maximum income limits that are determined by the location of the home and household size.
-NIFA will take into account all gross sources of income for individuals 18 years or older who will live in the home as their primary residence.
+NIFA’s program eligibility includes the income of any adult member who will reside in the home and will be a Borrower, Co-Borrower or Non-Borrowing Spouse.
+Note: Income from other adult occupants is only included when the occupant will have an ownership interest in the home.
 This includes, but is not limited to, base pay, overtime, commissions, bonuses, tips, self-employed income, social security, disability, unemployment, child support, alimony, part-time income and interest income from assets in excess of $5,000.

 Your client's current monthly household gross income will be projected over a 12-month period.
 This calculation method is only used to determine NIFA program eligibility.
 The Participating Lender will use a more conservative approach to determine qualification for loan credit underwriting guidelines.

 Maximum income limits are subject to change from time to time.

 Your clients can purchase a home located in Nebraska as long as the price does not exceed our established limits.